Dayuan: Appearance and Culture

 The Shiji comments on the appearance and the culture of the people around Dayuan:

 Although the states from Dayuan west to Anxi speak rather different languages, their customs are generally similar and their languages mutually intelligible.
 The men all have deep-set eyes and profuse beards and whiskers.
 They are skillful at commerce and will haggle over a fraction of a cent.
 Women are held in great respect, and the men make decisions on the advice of their women.

-They were great manufacturers and lovers of wine:
+They were manufacturers and lovers of wine:

 Round about Dayuan they make wine from grapes.
 Wealthy people store up as much as 10,000 stones and over in their cellars, and keep it for several tens of years without spoiling.
 The people are fond of wine.